 Epilepsy can usually be managed with medication, although treatment depends on the severity of the disorder.
 In 2015, around 67 percent of adults in the U.S. with active epilepsy had seen a neurologist or epilepsy specialist in the past year and 90 percent were taking epilepsy medication to control seizures.
 Nevertheless, only 43.7 percent of men and 43.5 percent of women with epilepsy became seizure-free with epilepsy medication.
 Cannabis, or more specifically, cannabidol, has recently gained attention as an alternative or add-on therapy to treat seizures associated with rare and severe forms of epilepsy.
 In 2018, the Food and Drug Administration (FDA) approved the first drug comprised of cannabidol to treat such cases of epilepsy.

 Having a seizure can result in injury due to falling, drowning, or car accidents, but perhaps the most common cause of death from epilepsy is from sudden unexpected death in epilepsy (SUDEP).
 SUDEP is still poorly understood, but is assumed to be associated with respiratory, cardiac, and cerebral factors.
-In 2016, there were 1,446 deaths in the U.S. with epilepsy as the underlying cause.
-Rates of death from epilepsy are higher for older people, with 1.4 deaths per 100,000 population among those aged 85 years and older, compared to an average rate of 0.5 among those aged 15 to 74 years, as of 2016.
+In 2019, there were 1,852 deaths in the U.S. with epilepsy as the underlying cause.
+Rates of death from epilepsy are higher for older people, with 1.6 deaths per 100,000 population among those aged 85 years and older, compared to an average rate of around 0.5 among those aged 15 to 24 years.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 In the following 7 chapters, you will quickly find the 32 most important statistics relating to "Epilepsy in the U.S.".